herzbube/littlego-usermanual/littlego-usermanual/content/playing-the-game/end-of-the-game/index.md

 ## Other game-ending scenarios

+In a [game with timed play]({{< relref "timed-play" >}}), a player wins on time when their opponent runs out of time.
+A player may also win when their opponent forfeits the game.

+{{< hint type=note >}}
-When you load an SGF file that you obtained from an external source you may see the app displaying that a player wins on time, or wins by forfeit.
-The app supports displaying these game results to properly show you what is stored in an SGF file.
+The app itself has no function to forfeit the game, but when you load an SGF file that contains a "forfeit" game result, the app will display that a player wins by forfeit.

-The app itself has no function for ending a game due to running out of time because it does not support timed play.
-Also the app has no concept for forfeiting games because it is not designed to be used in tournaments or similar serious environments.
+{{< /hint >}}

 You can undo a game-ending timeout or forfeit from the menu that pops up when you tap the Menu {{< icon "menu-hamburger" >}} button, exactly the same as you would do to undo the decision to resign.
 The menu items are named "Undo timeout" and "Undo forfeit", respectively.